Annie Ross: Personal life

 In 1949, Ross had a brief affair with drummer Kenny Clarke.
 This affair produced a son, Kenny Clarke Jr. (1950–2018), who was raised by Clarke's brother and his wife.
 During her time with Lambert, Hendricks & Ross, she became addicted to heroin and in the late 1950s had an affair with the comedian Lenny Bruce, who was also having drug problems.
 By 1960, Carol Sloane was substituting for her on tour.
 After a performance by the trio in London in May 1962, she remained in London to confront her drug addiction.
 In 1963, she married actor Sean Lynch; they divorced in 1975, and he died in a car crash soon afterwards.
 By that time, she had also lost her home and declared bankruptcy.

 She became a United States citizen in 2001.
-In her later years she had a relationship that lasted for the rest of her life with Dave Usher, a businessman and co-founder of Dee Gee Records (along with Dizzy Gillespie), a label for which Ross had recorded with him in 1952.
+In her later years she had a relationship that lasted for the rest of her life with Dave Usher, a businessman and co-founder of Dee Gee Records (along with Dizzy Gillespie), a label for which Ross had recorded in 1952.
 Ross died in New York City on 21 July 2020 from emphysema and heart disease, four days before her 90th birthday.